The 9-1-1 Communications Center has evolved into a

 Central Dispatch Center that includes 63 employees,

-consisting of thirty four telecommunicators, five supervisors, two computer technicians, one office administrator, the Director and the Deputy Director.
+consisting of fifty-three telecommunicators, six supervisors, two computer technicians, one office administrator,

-agencies, 27 fire departments and 9 emergency medical ambulance services that have 51 bases.
-In 2006, approximately 365,000 phone calls were received.
-275,575 police calls, 7,468 fire calls and 25,181 medical calls were dispatched.
-Located within the Michigan State Police post at Corunna and Linden Roads, the 9-1-1 Communications Center dispatches Police, Fire & EMS to citizens in the greater Genesee County area, excluding the City of Flint and Fenton.
+police calls, 9,307 fire calls and 57,617 medical calls were dispatched.
+Located within the Michigan State Police post at Corunna and Linden Roads, the 9-1-1 Communications Center dispatches Police, Fire & EMS to citizens in the greater Genesee County area, excluding the City of Fenton.

 In 1972 the concept of a centralized dispatch system for police and fire services was born through the efforts of (the late) Mt.
 Morris Township Police Chief Charles Dunlay and the Michigan State Police.

 Through their efforts and cooperation, an addition was built on the rear of the old State Police Post located at I-75 and Corunna Road to house this service.
 In the beginning the Genesee County Central Dispatch was responsible for answering telephones and dispatching of services to 6 police agencies and 7 fire departments.

 The citizens in those areas were advised to call a seven-digit number, which exists to this day as a part of our Emergency Answering system.
 In mid-1973 the operation began with one State Police Sergeant (current Director Lloyd R.

 As the system progressed and more agencies / communities became involved there was significant growth.
 In 1986 when the State 911 Enabling Act came into affect all communities in Genesee County chose to take part with the exception of the City of Fenton.